ti2travel/ti2/tutorials/setup-your-instance.md

 A MySQl instance is required and the following environment variables are required:

 - DB_URL (mysql connection in url format)
+- REDIS_URL (a redis database url to store the background queue)
 - dbCryptoKey (integration details encription key, should be a 32 chars base64 encoded random string)
 - adminKey (a key for admin related requests)
 - jwtKey (a key to encrypt user sessions request)